openstax/k12-apps-raise/docs/styles.md

 ## Responsive Image

 Improve image resposiveness by adding a maximum width and allowing the browser to calculate and select a height for the image.
-As a general rule, the max width of the image will be 100% of the containing block's width minus 1rem.
+As a general rule, the max width of the image will be 100% of the containing block's width.

 **Example**